BEYOND THE BLOG

 Your participation, here, is appreciated.

-16. red pill junkie Says:
+16. red pill junkie said

 You know? thinking about these “phantom hitchhiker” events, along with a whole plethora of weird phenomena that seem to happen to some folks while driving those lonely highways, makes one think if while driving we are able to enter some sort of altered state of consciousness.
 I know that while I’m at the wheel doing my daily commute only a small fraction of my mind is actually concentrating on the task of avoiding an accident and following the rules of the road, while the rest is free to wander on my usual thoughts, kind of like letting the auto-pilot on.

-Factor that the sleepiness or weariness some drivers might experience, along with the trance-like exposure of those white lanes marked on the pavement, and you have the right ingredients for a fringe experience without the need of meditation or the ingestion of power plants! :-)
+Factor that the sleepiness or weariness some drivers might experience, along with the trance-like exposure of those white lanes marked on the pavement, and you have the right ingredients for a fringe experience without the need of meditation or the ingestion of power plants! 🙂

-17. Shirley Says:
+17. Shirley said

 Hi again, Anthony.
 I find this discussion intriguing.